 Locust Projects recognizes the profound economic and artistic toll the COVID-19 virus is taking both nationally, and here at home, in Miami-Dade's arts community.
 We are regularly updating this list of resources to help artists in need due to COVID-19, as well as other grants and open calls.

 Sign up for Locust Projects Artist eNews mailing list to receive the latest updates.

-NATIONAL ARTIST RELIEF - Applications are now open for Cycle VI, which closes at 11:59pm ET on September 23.
+NATIONAL ARTIST RELIEF - Applications are now open for Cycle IX, which closes at 11:59pm ET on December 10.

 Artist Relief, a fund for artists facing dire financial circumstances due to COVID-19.
 Artist Relief will provide individual artists with rapid, unrestricted $5,000 grants and other immediate resources.
 Artadia, with Academy of American Poets, Creative Capital, Foundation for Contemporary Arts, MAP Fund, National YoungArts Foundation, and United States Artists spearhead $10 million relief campaign for artists in the United States affected by COVID-19.
 Apply today!